Quality care is our top priority.

 Long-term care is tailored to support people who can no longer live safely and independently at home but don’t need to be in a hospital.
 Long-term care homes offer 24/7 nursing and personal care, and full support in activities of daily living.
 Long-term care homes in Canada are regulated by provincial governments and/or their respective health authorities and must meet established standards of care.
 Rates are set by government in each province.

-People living in retirement or independent living residences do not require 24/7 nursing and personal care.
-The rates in retirement or independent living residences are market rates and are not set by the government.
+People living in retirement living residences do not require 24/7 nursing and personal care, but residents may independently choose to supplement included care and services with additional personal or nursing care.
+The rates in retirement living residences are not set by the government.
+To learn more about retirement options at Extendicare, please contact the retirement home of your choice.
+Explore our locations here: www.extendicare.com/locations

 How much does long-term care cost?
 Is it affordable?

-Long-term care can be afforded by everyone.
-Your income does not affect eligibility.
-Rates for all long-term care homes are set by government and cover a variety of services, including nursing and personal care, meals and snacks, assistive devices to encourage independence, on-site medical care provided by a physician who makes regular visits to the home, as well as housekeeping and laundry services.
+In Ontario, the Ministry of Health and Long-Term Care sets the rates for all long-term care homes.
+These rates are set every year and cover a variety of services, including nursing and personal care; meals and snacks; assistive devices to encourage independence; on-site medical care provided by a physician who makes regular visits to the home, as well as housekeeping and laundry services.
 Accommodation is a separate fee.
-Additionally, optional services, such as cable TV, hair salon appointments, dentist appointments, vision care, or specialized foot care, can also be charged to the resident or their family separately.
+Additionally, optional services, such as cable TV, hair salon appointments or dentist appointments, vision care or specialized foot care, can also be charged to the resident separately.

 Can I bring personal items with me?